-CAPITALIZED SOFTWARE: Internally developed computer software costs and costs of product enhancements are capitalized subsequent to the determination of technological feasibility; such capitalization continues until the product becomes available for general release.
+CAPITALIZED SOFTWARE: Internally developed computer software costs and costs of product enhancements are capitalized subsequent to the determination of technological feasibility; such capitalization continues until the product becomes available for commercial release.
 Judgment is required in determining when technological feasibility of a product is established.
 The Company has determined that technological feasibility is reached after all high-risk development issues have been resolved through coding and testing.
-Generally, this occurs shortly before the products are released to manufacturing.
+Generally, the time between the establishment of technological feasibility and commercial release of software is minimal, resulting in insignificant capitalization of internally developed software costs.
 Amortization of capitalized software costs, both for internally developed as well as for purchased software products, is computed on a product-by-product basis over the estimated economic life of the product, which is generally three years.
 Amortization is the greater of the amount computed using: (i) the ratio of the current year's gross revenue to the total current and anticipated future gross revenue for that product or (ii) the straight-line method over the estimated life of the product.
-Amortization expense related to capitalized and acquired software costs was \$36.0 million, \$27.8 million and \$21.5 million for the years ended December 31, 2009, 2008 and 2007, respectively.
-These amounts include amortization expense related to capitalized costs of internally developed software of \$300,000, \$400,000 and \$500,000 for the years ended December 31, 2009, 2008 and 2007, respectively.
+Amortization expense related to capitalized and acquired software costs was \$32.8 million, \$36.0 million and \$27.8 million for the years ended December 31, 2010, 2009 and 2008, respectively which is included in the total amount of expense disclosed in Note 6.
+These amounts include amortization expense related to capitalized costs of internally developed software of \$29,000, \$300,000 and \$400,000 for the years ended December 31, 2010, 2009 and 2008, respectively.

 The Company periodically reviews the carrying value of capitalized software.
 Impairments are recognized in the results of operations when the expected future undiscounted operating cash flow derived from the capitalized costs of internally developed software is less than the carrying value.
-No charges for impairment have been required to date.
+No impairment charges have been required to date.

-GOODWILL AND OTHER INTANGIBLE ASSETS: Goodwill represents the excess of the purchase price over the fair value of net assets acquired.
+GOODWILL AND OTHER INTANGIBLE ASSETS: Goodwill represents the excess of the consideration transferred over the fair value of net identifiable assets acquired.
 Intangible assets consist of trademarks, non-compete agreements, customer lists, and acquired software and technology.

-The Company evaluates, at least annually, the realizability of the carrying value of goodwill and indefinite lived intangible assets by comparing the carrying value of the asset (or, in the case of goodwill, the Company's reporting units) to its estimated fair value.
+The Company evaluates, at least annually, the realizability of the carrying value of goodwill and indefinite lived intangible assets by comparing the carrying value of the asset (or, in the case of goodwill, the Company's reporting unit) to its estimated fair value.
 The Company performs its annual goodwill and indefinite lived intangible assets impairment test on January 1 of each year unless there is an indicator that would require a test during the year.
 No impairment charges have been required to date.